-The University of San Francisco Law Review is a student-run organization staffed and managed by students of the University of San Francisco School of Law.
-Its primary purpose is to publish a journal of legal scholarship.
+The University of San Francisco Law Review is a student-run organization that publishes a journal of legal scholarship.

 USF Law Review